Some cancer treatments might affect your fertility. Sperm banking is a way of storing your sperm for use in later fertility treatment.

 Most clinics recommend collecting at least 2 samples, and if possible 3.
 This depends on how quickly you need to start cancer treatment.
 You need to leave at least 2 days between each collection.

-Cost of sperm storage
+Costs of sperm collection and storage

 In some areas of the UK, sperm banking is available free on the NHS.
 In other areas you have to pay for it.
 The National Institute for Health and Care Excellence (NICE) recommend that sperm storage is available to men who might become infertile because of cancer treatment.
 But each area can choose whether they store sperm for free or whether you need to pay.